Retirement Savings Plan (RSP) - Individual RIP

 • and voluntary payments for which the holder waives a tax deduction at the time of payment.

-• Compartment 2 (collective compartment) shall be financed by payments from the employer of the holder of the plan.
-It accounts for the money raised by wage savings.
+• Compartment No. 2 (collective compartment) is funded by payments from the employer of the plan holder.
+It welcomes money from employee savings.

 • Compartment 3 (category compartment) collects the employer's compulsory contributions, possibly supplemented by the employee's compulsory contributions if the company agreement so provides.